 So I bought a t-shirt, a face mask, a mug and a large tote bag, all of which are very nice.
 They’re all black and feature the same design – large colourful lettering saying “The Show Must Go On!”, with each character (including the exclamation mark) taken from the logo of a different West End musical, namely The Lion King, Wicked, The Book Of Mormon, Mary Poppins, Dear Evan Hansen, Matilda, Come From Away, Les Misérables, Tina, & Juliet, Hamilton, Mamma Mia!, The Phantom Of The Opera, The Prince Of Egypt, Everybody’s Talking About Jamie and Six.
 I think it looks very cool.

-Apart from that, here are a few other things that have caught my attention:
+Here are a few theatrical things that have caught my attention online:

 - The Shows Must Go On has returned, with an exclusive video of a musical or concert posted on Youtube every Friday for 48 hours.
 During lockdown earlier this year it was exclusively devoted to Andrew Lloyd Webber shows to start with, but they’ve branched out into other titles owned by Universal.
 They relaunched with the musical of Fame, which I tried but didn’t get into, and most recently they’ve posted a Michael Ball concert.
 So do subscribe to that channel and keep an eye on it every week to see if anything interests you.

-- Shakespeare’s Globe have posted an audio described version of Romeo & Juliet, which is available free until February half term in 2021.
-You can also watch the standard version if you prefer, of course.
+- Shakespeare’s Globe have posted an audio described version of Romeo & Juliet, which is available free until February half term in 2021, as well their standard version of course.
 It’s a fast-paced production of the classic love story, designed to introduce students and families to the Bard’s work, and there are lots of resources to accompany the show on the Playing Shakespeare website.
 I haven’t watched it myself yet, but once I’ve done so, if I feel it’s worth commenting on, I’ll let you know what I think in a future Favourites post.

 I’m also still watching Jonathan Ross’s Comedy Club.
 I do skip some comedians that I’m not keen on, as shows like this are always a mixed bag by their nature.
-But they have had some good acts on there, such as Kerry Godliman and Bec Hill, who did a classic flipchart routine.
+But they have had some good acts on there, such as Kerry Godliman and Bec Hill, the latter doing a classic flipchart routine.
 So it’s always worth looking through each episode to see who’s on.

 And in a similar vein, the BBC have started a series called Stand Up For Live Comedy, where comedians perform in outdoor venues for socially distanced audiences.
 It’s an outdoor version of Live At The Apollo, basically.
 So it’s great that stand-up comedians are able to get a bit of work and exposure in this way during the pandemic, and that some are finding ways to do socially distanced or online gigs to keep their material fresh and continue earning a bit of income.